TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-09-upgrading-sensio-security-annotation-the-full-story.md

 Now we can build on the steps we've made before.
 We got from magic verbose definitions in docblock, to neat and tight single-word attributes.

 The "read" is not some technical keyword from PHP.
-It's **a made-up string we use here and most-likely somewhere else**.
+It's **a made-up string we use here and most likely somewhere else**.
 It's an enum we use over and over.

 <br>